Skip to main content

 PACER Plus at a glance

 PACER Plus entered into force on 13 December 2020.
-New Zealand, Australia, Samoa, Tuvalu, Kiribati, Tonga, Solomon Islands, Niue, Cook Islands are Parties to the Agreement, with Vanuatu’s Parliament ratifying on 24 May 2022.
-Nauru has signed the agreement but have not ratified.
+Ten countries are Parties to the Agreement: Australia, Cook Islands, Kiribati, New Zealand, Niue, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+Nauru has signed the agreement but has not ratified.

 PACER Plus covers trade in goods (rules of origin and verification procedures, customs procedures, biosecurity measures, and standards and conformance), trade in services, investment, temporary movement of natural persons, development and economic cooperation, institutional arrangements, transparency, and consultation and dispute settlement.
 Schedules of commitments cover tariffs, services, investment and movement of natural persons.